 Of course, you must be respectful and take this interesting visit as a spiritual and religious act following the established rules to attend a Gospel Mass.

-Day 2: Walk through every corner of Central Park and experience a night of movies
+Day 2: Walk through every corner of Central Park and experience a movie night

 Central Park is the lung of New York and has dozens of places to get lost and spend the day in the middle of all the commotion of the city.
 For this second day, I suggest a picnic day in the heart of Manhattan.